HACMan: Learning Hybrid Actor-Critic Maps for 6D Non-Prehensile Manipulation: Simulation Environment

-As mentioned in Section~\ref{method:goal}, we represent the goal as the ``flow" of each object point from the current point cloud to the corresponding point in the transformed goal point cloud.
-In other words, suppose that point $x_i$ in the initial point cloud corresponds to point $x'_i$ in the goal point cloud; then the flow is given by $\Delta x_i = x'_i - x_i$.
-The flow $\Delta x_i$ is a 3D vector which is concatenated to the other features of the point cloud.
+As mentioned in Section~\ref{method:goal}, we represent the goal as the ``goal flow" of each object point from the current point cloud to the corresponding point in the transformed goal point cloud.
+In other words, suppose that point $x_i$ in the initial point cloud corresponds to point $x'_i$ in the goal point cloud; then the goal flow is given by $\Delta x_i = x'_i - x_i$.
+The goal flow $\Delta x_i$ is a 3D vector which is concatenated to the other features of the input point cloud to represent the goal.
 In the ablations in Appendix~\ref{appendix:ablations}, we show that such a representation of the goal significantly improves training, compared to other goal representations such as concatenating the goal point cloud with the observed point cloud.

 In order to compute the flow to the goal, we need to estimate correspondences between the observation and the goal.
-In simulation, we calculate the flow based on the ground truth correspondences, based on the known object pose.
+In simulation, we calculate the goal flow based on the ground truth correspondences, based on the known object pose and goal pose.
 In the real robot experiments, we estimate the correspondences using point cloud registration methods (see Appendix~\ref{appendix:real} for details).

 Further, for training the RL algorithm, we need some measure of the distance between the initial pose and the goal pose as the reward.
-Rather than computing a weighted average of the translation and rotation distance (which requires a weighting hyperparameter), we instead define the reward at each timestep $r_t$ as the negative of average flow: $r_t = -\frac{1}{N}\sum_{i=1}^N ||\Delta x_i||$, in which $||\cdot||$ denotes the L2 distance.
+Rather than computing a weighted average of the translation and rotation distance (which requires a weighting hyperparameter), we instead define the reward at each timestep $r_t$ as the negative of the average goal flow: $r_t = -\frac{1}{N}\sum_{i=1}^N ||\Delta x_i||$, in which $||\cdot||$ denotes the L2 distance and $\Delta x_i$ is the ``goal flow" as defined above.
 This computation is similar to the ``matching score"~\cite{hinterstoisser2013model} or ``PLoss"~\cite{xiang2017posecnn} used in previous work, except here we use it as a reward function.